aivarsk/aivarsk.github.io/_posts/2025-03-18-card-range-explain.md

 LOAD
 ```

-Another option for lazy people is to enable table scans and force them to use indexes for all queries by executing the following command: `set enable_seqscan=false`.
+Another option for lazy people is to disable table scans and force the database to use indexes for all queries by executing the following command: `set enable_seqscan=false`.

 I have the extension and can pass a hint to the database about using the index: